mrapp-ke/MLRL-Boomer/doc/quickstart/installation.rst

 .. note::
     Currently, the above package is only available for x86_64 Linux platforms.
 Support for Windows and MacOS systems is planned for future releases.

-An example of how to use the algorithm in your own Python program can be found in the section :ref:`running` below.
+An example of how to use the algorithm in your own Python program can be found in the section :ref:`usage` below.

 In addition, the package `mlrl-testbed <https://pypi.org/project/mlrl-testbed/>`_ can optionally be installed via the following command: